Rogue-1/HTB/Machines/Linux/Ambassador.md

 Accessing the site gave back a login screen, I attempted login bypass with sql injection but had no luck.

+Note: I noticed in burpsuite that there was also a redirect field that seems interesting but I never ended up doing anything with it.

 ![image](https://user-images.githubusercontent.com/105310322/193699522-4de4729e-b5b5-4eb3-9ffd-d62293f07f64.png)

 Instead there was a simple exlpoit for grafana that allowed you to read files.
 Which is really just an LFI.
-TO mkae sure it is vulnerable we can confirm the version of this grafana by looking at the bottom of the login screen.
+TO make sure it is vulnerable we can confirm the version of this grafana by looking at the bottom of the login screen.
 This shows that our version is 8.2.

 https://www.exploit-db.com/exploits/50581